Lora-net/LBM_Zephyr/README.md

 You will need to run this step for every project you download.

-If major updates to `lora_lbm` are provided, you might need to run `west update` again.
+If major updates to `lbm_zephyr` are provided, you might need to run `west update` again.

 ## The samples

-Samples are in the `lora_lbm/samples` directory, split in two classes:
+Samples are in the `lbm_zephyr/samples` directory, split in two classes:

 * lora_drivers: Samples only using the low level LoRa drivers
   * ping_pong : Flash this sample to two boards to see them talk.
   * ping_shell : Same as ping_pong, but manually, using the Zephyr shell ! run `lorademo ping` in one board to ping the other flashed board.
 * lora_basics_modem: Samples leveraging the LBM stack to communicate with LoRaWAN networks.